CraftAcademyLabs/coach-guides/weeks/week_1.md

 **Wednesday:**
   - [ ] Learning strategies - Faraz ("You've been at it 2 days.. head hurts... big diff from prep course... find a good strategy.. or you'll die")
-  - [ ] Intermediate topics to testing with RSpec (Doubles, Dynamic Matchers, etc...) - Faraz & Noel
+  - [ ] Intermediate topics to testing with RSpec (Doubles, Dynamic Matchers, etc...) - Noel

 **Thursday:**
   - [ ] The right way to search the internet for information (using the docs, Stack Overflow, research) - Faraz & Greg (Discussion     - How are they doing it now...
 Give our suggestions)